 Skills for Other Alternative and Complementary Medicine and Medical Systems Majors

-other alternative and complementary medicine and medical systems majors are found most commonly in careers in which the following skills are important:
+A major in other alternative and complementary medicine and medical systems prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.